auth0/ad-ldap-connector/README.md

 If you get "Invalid Ticket" when configuring the connector for the first time, the most likely cause is a network issue (e.g. connector behind a proxy).
 Try connecting to `https://{your tenant}.auth0.com/testall` with a browser other than IE.

+## Issue Reporting

+If you have found a bug or if you have a feature request, please report them at this repository issues section.
+Please do not report security vulnerabilities on the public GitHub issue tracker.
+The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## License

 MIT - Auth0 Inc 2013